Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 • Paper 1 is significantly more arithmetic intensive, featuring topics like written calculation methods, fraction arithmetic and so on.

-• There are slightly fewer questions on ratio and proportion and geometry on Paper 1.
+• There are slightly fewer questions on Ratio and Proportion and Geometry on Paper 1.

-Strand distribution by paper.
+Strand distribution by paper - foundation

 Topics with a high proportion of appearances on Paper 1